Posterior Tibial Tendonitis: Symptoms, Treatment Protocol, and Recovery Timeline

 Pain or inability to complete the single-leg heel raise is the most reliable at-home test for this injury.

-It also helps rule out similar injuries.
-Medial tibial stress syndrome (shin splints) and stress fractures of the medial malleolus can cause pain in the same region but won’t produce ankle weakness on the heel raise test.
+Medial tibial stress syndrome and stress fractures of the medial malleolus produce pain in the same region but don’t cause ankle weakness on the heel raise.

-Research has shown that the posterior tibial tendon has a zone of relative avascularity in the critical section wrapping around the medial malleolus, which is why it heals far more slowly than most soft tissue injuries.
+Research has shown that the posterior tibial tendon has a zone of relative avascularity in the section wrapping around your medial malleolus.

-As the tendon weakens, your arch drops and your foot pronates more under load.
-That increased pronation puts more stress on the posterior tibial tendon.
+As the tendon weakens, your arch drops and your foot pronates more under load, which puts more stress on the tendon, which causes more damage.

-The cycle repeats until, in severe cases, the arch collapses permanently.
+That cycle compounds until, in severe cases, the arch collapses permanently.

 The 4 Clinical Stages

-Stages III and IV: Partial or complete tendon rupture with permanent foot and ankle deformity.
+Stages III and IV: Partial or complete tendon rupture with permanent foot deformity.
 Surgery is usually required.

-The treatment protocol below applies to Stage I. If you are in Stage II or beyond, see a podiatrist or foot and ankle orthopedist before starting any rehab program.
+The 4-step protocol below applies to Stage I. If you’re in Stage II or beyond, see a podiatrist or foot and ankle orthopedist before starting any rehab.

 What Causes Posterior Tibial Tendonitis in Runners?